kedro-org/kedro-viz/ARCHITECTURE.md

 The app uses [redux-watch](https://github.com/ExodusMovement/redux-watch) with a graph input selector to watch the store for state changes relevant to the graph layout.
 If the layout needs to change, this listener dispatches an asynchronous action which sends a message to the web worker to instruct it to calculate the new layout.
 Once the layout worker completes its calculations, it returns a new action to update the store's `state.graph` property with the new layout.
 Updates to the graph input state during worker calculations will interrupt the worker and cause it to start over from scratch.

 The logic for the layout calculations are handled in `/src/utils/graph/`.
+There are two graph layout engines, which can be toggled with the `oldgraph` flag:

+1. `dagre`: The previous iteration, which uses [Dagre.js](https://github.com/dagrejs/dagre)
+2. `newgraph`: Our custom built-in layout engine.